New tools to improve performance

 “For us, it really worked because we kept the title short, we’ve used power words “ideas” which made the user click,” says Rajnish Kumar.

 Pulkit Gera explains: “To get a high CTR, I created several blog post headlines for this post and scientifically split tested them.
-The reason this title works so well is because it identifies a common issue most bloggers face (using reliability to connect with people) and it promises to provide a quick solution.”
+The reason this title works so well because it identifies a common issue most bloggers face (using reliability to connect with people) and it promises to provide a quick solution.”

 Gera adds that “split testing allowed me to remove other blog post titles which didn’t work so well.”